kodcapsule/Multi-environment-VPC-with-Transit-Gateway-in-Terraform/Readme.md

 ```

+**4.Error: validating provider credentials:**
 ```bash
 Error: validating provider credentials: retrieving caller identity from STS: operation error STS: GetCallerIdentity, https response error StatusCode: 0, RequestID: , request send failed, Post "https://sts.us-east-1.amazonaws.com/": dial tcp: lookup sts.us-east-1.amazonaws.com: no such host
 ```

+**Solution**
+This is caused by network failure.
+Make sure you  internet connection is good.

-## Additional Considerations
+## Future Additions and Considerations

-To enhance this project further, you could add NAT gateways for private subnets to access the internet
+To enhance this project in the furure, i will be adding these features.
+1. NAT gateways for private subnets to access the internet
-Consider implementing VPC flow logs for network monitoring
+2. Implement  VPC flow logs for network monitoring
-For a production setup, you might want to use separate AWS accounts for each environment, connected via Resource Access Manager (RAM)
+3. Separate AWS accounts for each environment, connected via Resource Access Manager (RAM)

-This project demonstrates proper network isolation between environments while allowing controlled communication through a central Transit Gateway, all using Terraform's infrastructure as code approach.
+4. Automate this using CI/CD pipeline